Omar-Alme/marketing-agency/README.md

 The live link can be found [here](https://omar-alme.github.io/marketing-agency/)

 ## Local Deployment

 In order to make a local copy of this project, you can clone it.
 In your IDE Terminal, type the following command to clone my repository:

 -      git clone https://github.com/Omar-Alme/marketing-agency

+### Bugs
++ #### Solved bugs
+    1. Because i cloned repo in home directory, my terminal was not allowing me to do anything because of untracked files.

+    Solution: [bug](https://phoenixnap.com/kb/git-stash-untracked-files#:~:text=An%20untracked%20file%20in%20Git,explicitly%20told%20to%20include%20them.)
+By moving the untracked file to gitignore, I solved this bug.

 ## Credits